Results

 Using JSON doesn't require any JavaScript knowledge, though having such would only improve your understanding of JSON.
 And though the knowledge of JavaScript isn't necessary, following specific rules is:

 You can achieve proper JSON formatting by following these simple rules.
-However, if you're unsure about your code, we suggest using JSONLint Validator.
+However, if you're unsure about your code, we suggest using this JSONLint Validator and formatter.

 Programming can be challenging, as it requires enormous attention and excellent knowledge of the programming language, even as simple as JSON.
 Still, writing codeis tricky, and finding an error in JSON code can be a challenging and time-consuming task.